 Full interaction, at that time, was limited, but user feedback about the panoramic system, based on extensive responses by 45 subjects (students in a class at the Annenberg School for Communication) in an experiment, proved to be positive.
 The content consisted of a two-minute news story shot in Skid Row in downtown Los Angeles with a broadcast reporter/narrator delivering a factual story on the plight of the homeless.
-While it was difficult both to control for novelty effects that interfered with viewers' attention and to deal with the intervening variable of presence, we did find through a battery of questionnaires that the added

-&lt;sup>24 For more information on GeoDec, see Cyrus Shahibi,.
-GeoDec: Enabling Geospatial Decision Making.
-Delivered at the 2006 International Conference on Multimedia and Expo.
-Available at http://www.isi.edu/integration/papers/shahabi06-icme.pdf information available in the panoramic conditions did not impair long-term memory retrieval but did impact initial recall.
+While it was difficult both to control for novelty effects that interfered with viewers' attention and to deal with the intervening variable of presence, we did find through a battery of questionnaires that the added information available in the panoramic conditions did not impair long-term memory retrieval but did impact initial recall.
 Subjects who saw the story in a conventional TV perspective, with the reporter framed in a traditional stand-up delivery and with the perspective locked, had better memory retrieval of the audio content and recalled many of the story's details and statistics.
 The HMD viewers with 360° capability showed a contextual understanding of the Skid Row scene, and subsequently related in debriefings a subjective version of the scene that had few of the factual details given by the narrator/reporter but in a qualitative sense called up the emotion and drama of such a gritty urban scene.
 The perspectives created two versions of the same story, as theory predicted.

-&lt;sup>25 Rizzo, Albert A., Kambiz Ghahremani, Larry Pryor and Susannah Gardner.
+25 Rizzo, Albert A., Kambiz Ghahremani, Larry Pryor and Susannah Gardner.
 (2001) Immersive 360-Degree Panoramic Video Environments: Research on Creating Useful and Usable Applications.
 In: Jacko, J. & Staphanidis, C. (eds.)
 Human-Computer Interaction: Theory and Practice.
 L.A.
 Erlbaum: New York, New York.
 Vol. 1, pp. 1233-1237.

-&lt;sup>26 This video is available at http://imsc.usc.edu/research, along with other examples of IMSC's research.
+26 This video is available at http://imsc.usc.edu/research, along with other examples of IMSC's research.

-These initial findings also confirmed the theoretical analysis of media critics such as Mark B.N.
-Hansen, who has described the new media experience as "qualitatively different from ... the cinematic image. ..." since the image can no longer be understood as a fixed and objective viewpoint of 'reality.'"
-At a qualitative level, if not at a quantitative one, we found that the panoramic news experience corresponded to the theoretical division between, on the one hand, the traditions of participatory media, the emotional and sometimes frightening experience of the open-air Tudor theaters-in-the-round of the 1590s or the intense theater of "catharsis" of early Greece.
+These initial findings also confirmed the theoretical analysis of new media critics such as Mark B.N.
+Hansen, who has described the new media experience as "qualitatively different from ... the cinematic image. ..." since the image can no longer be understood as a fixed and objective viewpoint of 'reality.'"27 At a qualitative level, if not at a quantitative one, we found that the panoramic news experience corresponded to the theoretical division between, on the one hand, the traditions of participatory media, the emotional and sometimes frightening experience of the open-air Tudor theaters-in-the-round of the 1590s or the intense theater of "catharsis" of early Greece.
 On the other hand, the traditionally framed broadcast perspective fit the rival tradition of the immobile audience in the more politically correct theaters of 17th Century Europe, where architectural controls divided performers from an audience that was required to remain silent and have no impact on the outcome of the story.
 Our student subjects' exclamations of wonder in our laboratory (Usually a rousing "Wow!") when they first found they could control the point of view within the panorama, when using one of two warmup immersive videos - a USC pre-game football scene, with the band and cheerleaders, and part of a Duran Duran concert at the House of Blues.
 (These were intended to dull the novelty effect, but that was difficult to measure.)
 The exuberance of the 15 HMD-equipped subjects demonstrated more than the data on the effects of presence that 360° panoramas can give viewers new forms of spectacle that are engaging and fun.